Argentina set to make $1.9 bln loan payment to IMF on Wednesday - source

 By Hugh Bronstein

-BUENOS AIRES, Dec 21 (Reuters) - Argentina will make a $1.9 billion payment to the International Monetary Fund on Wednesday as it races to revamp a failed $57 billion loan deal from 2018, a source close to the government with direct knowledge of the situation told Reuters late on Tuesday.
+BUENOS AIRES, Dec 21 (Reuters) - Argentina will make a $1.9 billion payment to the International Monetary Fund (IMF) on Wednesday as it races to revamp a failed loan deal from 2018, a source close to the government with direct knowledge of the situation told Reuters late on Tuesday.

 The payment will be made with funds Argentina received from the IMF's Special Drawing Rights (SDR) program, aimed at helping members combat the economic impact of the coronavirus pandemic.
 The same mechanism was used by the grains exporting country to pay almost $1.9 billion to the fund three months ago.